Insulted. Belarus Worldwide Readings Project: Translations

 The first translation, into English, was done by John Freedman, who ultimately chose to simplify the play’s title because the pun could not be rendered sufficiently in the new language.
 Czech translator Martina Pálušová also writes about the difficulties of translating the title into Czech in an essay about the project.
 An excerpt of the English-language translation-in-progress – still called Insulted.
 Belarus(sia) – was published in Contemporary Theatre Review’s online Dispatches series, which provides immediate forums for important, developing themes in the theater world.
 The first full English text – as Insulted.
 Belarus – was published in Plays International & Europe magazine.
 Readings of the developing English translation were mounted in the United States, the United Kingdom, Hong Kong, Belgium, Finland, and Nigeria.
 English subtitles have been applied to videos made by the Divadlo Jozefa Gregora Tajovského (Jozef Gregor Tajovský Theater) in Zvolen, Slovakia; the Ivan Radoev Drama and Puppet Theater in Pleven, Bulgaria; and to a Russian-language film by Oksana Mysina.

 Laertes Press published a book collection titled Insulted.
 Belarus; Voices of the New Belarus: Two Plays of Revolution in 2023.
+In 2025 a second, expanded collection titled The Insulted Plays included two new works, Insulted.
+Russia, and Insulted.
+Planet.